arp242/batchy.vim/README.md

 Options
 -------
-`g:batchy_new` gets run just before batchy inserts anyway; you can put anything in here, usually you want a command to open a new buffer: `new`, `vnew`, `tabnew`, etc. The default value is:
+`g:batchy_new` gets run just before batchy inserts anything; you can put anything in here, usually you want a command to open a new buffer: `new`, `vnew`, `tabnew`, etc. The default value is:

     tabnew | setl noswapfile buftype=nofile bufhidden=hide nowrap